sds695/PUI2018_pmb434/HW5_pmb434/README.md

 ## Assignment 3

-For this assignment we had to reproduce
+For this assignment we had to reproduce the analysis of the Hard to Employ program in New York, performing a Z-test and a Chi Square test.

+## Assignment 4

+For this assignment we had to first classify Citibike trips into day or night, and then do 3 tests of correlation between them: KS test, Pearson test, and Spearnman test.